cipherstash/encrypt-query-language/README.bigpicture.md

 Encryption in use mitigates this risk by ensuring that:

 - **Data remains secure**: Even if the database server is breached, the data remains encrypted and unreadable without the proper keys.
-- **Compliance requirements**: Helps meet stringent regulatory requirements for data protection and privacy.
-- **Enhanced security posture**: Reduces the attack surface and potential impact of data breaches.
+- **Compliance controls are stronger**: When you need stronger data security controls than what SOC2/SOC3 or ISO27001 mandate, encryption in use helps you meet those stringent requirements.

 ## 2. CipherStash Proxy

 ### 2.1 Overview

-CipherStash Proxy is a transparent proxy that sits between your application and your Postgres database.
+CipherStash Proxy is a transparent proxy that sits between your application and your PostgreSQL database.
-It intercepts SQL queries and handles the encryption and decryption of data on-the-fly, enabling encryption in use without significant changes to your application code.
+It intercepts SQL queries and handles the encryption and decryption of data on-the-fly.
+This enables encryption in use without significant changes to your application code.

 ### 2.2 How it works